Complete Guide to Garage Floor Coatings (2026)

 Result: When properly applied, epoxy will not peel or delaminate.
 The coating becomes stronger than the concrete itself.
 Average lifespan: 10-15+ years with proper maintenance.

 Lab Testing: In adhesion pull tests, properly applied epoxy consistently pulls chunks of concrete off the slab before the coating releases.
-Paint typically fails at 150-300 PSI; epoxy fails at 800-1200+ PSI (by pulling concrete, not the coating itself).
+Paint typically fails at 100-200 PSI; epoxy fails at 450+ PSI (concrete failure prior to separation).
 Abrasion wear ratings for our military grade topcoats are 4-8 mgs compared to floor paints and lower quality epoxies of 40-50 mgs.
 It's like comparing tissue paper to bunker hardened concrete.

 3.2 Cost Analysis: The Real Story